 The 599 was also the first Ferrari to feature SCM magnetorheological shock absorbers and F1-Trac predictive traction control, both of which are standard equipment on today’s cars, as well as the first V12 model to have a manettino mounted on its steering wheel.
 It even produced 419 pounds of downforce at top speed, thanks to clever air-flow management over, under, and through the body, including those functional flying buttresses.

 Not surprisingly, the 599 was well-received.
 Motor Trend, for example, could barely get out of the way of its own enthusiasm.
 “When the all-new Ferrari 599 GTB Fiorano rolls into view, onlookers gasp the same way audiences did when a clingingly attired Sophia Loren emerged from the ocean in 1957’s ‘Boy on a Dolphin,’” the magazine began, before adding, “at its heart the Fiorano is a ravenous beast, a fire-spewing dragon, the most powerful regular-production Ferrari of all time” and “the 599 may soon come to be known as the finest all-around Ferrari ever.”
-MT_ was right: Staggeringly fast and astonishingly comfortable in any situation, from highway to racetrack to bumpy back road, the 599 really could do it all.screen load">
+MT_ was right: Staggeringly fast and astonishingly comfortable in any situation, from highway to racetrack to bumpy back road, the 599 really could do it all.screen duplicate">

 Ferrari built a few variants of the model during its production run, which ended in 2012.
 Today, thanks in part to the introduction of the newer F12berlinetta and 812 Superfast, the 599 offers a compelling value proposition—at least for those who can afford a six-figure used car.
 If you have the means, the 599 GTB Fiorano deserves a serious look.